ungoldman/tinystore/README.md

 ### `.session`

-`.session` is a plain old object.
-It's what gets parsed out of storage and stringified back in.
+A plain old object that gets parsed out of storage and stringified back in.

 ```js
 store.session